 This section briefly describes the BART subcommands and options.
 You can invoke the bart program (located in the <BART_HOME>/bin directory) with the desired options and subcommands to manage your BART installation.

-To view examples of BART subcommands, see the EDB Postgres Backup and Recovery Reference Guide available at this page.
+To view examples of BART subcommands, see the EDB Postgres Backup and Recovery Reference Guide available at the EnterpriseDB website.

 Syntax for invoking BART: